Blockbuster (retailer): GameRush

 In 2004, Blockbuster opened store-within-a-store video game rental and sales stores called GameRush inside Blockbuster locations in limited markets.
-Blockbuster also acquired Rhino Video Games, a chain of video game stores in the Southwest, and renamed them Game Rush.
+Blockbuster also acquired Rhino Video Games, a chain of video game stores in the Southwest, and operated it alongside GameRush.
 These stores sold and bought DVDs, games, game consoles, and accessories.
-GameRush was positioned as a direct competitor to stores such as GameStop and Game Crazy.
+GameRush was positioned as a direct competitor to stores such as GameStop and GameCrazy.
 Blockbuster used its location status to get instant coverage; it also promoted these stores by hosting video-game tournaments, special trade-in offers, and a more 'hip' look to the selection and staff.
 However, when Blockbuster introduced the discontinuation of late fees, GameRush was put on the chopping block.
 In January 2007, Blockbuster sold Rhino Video Games to GameStop Corp.
 According to the Blockbuster Twitter account, GameRush was to be part of the "new Blockbuster" in 2016 and even had its own Twitter profile, however the GameRush Twitter account has not been active since January 2017.

 Discovery Zone

 In 1993, Blockbuster invested in the indoor kids' play restaurant Discovery Zone.
 In 1995, Blockbuster bought more stock to take control of the company.
+Discovery Zone filed for Chapter 11 bankruptcy protection on March 26, 1996, after changes in management & aggressive expansion put them in heavy debt.
+DZ was emerged a year later under Wellspring Associates ownership, with Blockbuster no longer have control of the chain.
 Discovery Zone abruptly closed half of its locations in 1999 and sold thirteen others to the parent company of Chuck E. Cheese's.
 The rest of the Discovery Zone locations closed in December 2001.
 The chain was revived as a single location in Cincinnati, Ohio, on February 7, 2020.
 It remains in operation, but it is not owned by Blockbuster.